 - I entered the Film Studies Minor with an earlier Undergraduate Bulletin and have taken a course not listed in that bulletin.
 Can I still count that course?

 You should be able to use a course from a later bulletin if it fits into your core and/or electives.
-Please see your Film Studies Advisor for the substitution procedures.
+Please see your Film and Media Studies Co-Director (Film) for the substitution procedures.

 The university recommends that you apply for graduation a year in advance (i.e., once you reach 90 credits).
 At that point, you should run a degree audit and see your major advisor to assure a timely completion of your major.
-At that time, you should also consult your Film Studies Advisor to review your completed and planned coursework for the Film Studies Minor.
+At that time, you should also consult your Film and Media Studies Co-Director (Film) to review your completed and planned coursework for the Film Studies Minor.

 For further details on graduation, consult Undergraduate Graduation.

-For any other questions or concerns, contact Donna R. Casella, Film Studies Advisor, Director of Film Studies.
+For any other questions or concerns, contact Prof. Steve Rybin, Film and Media Studies Co-Director (Film).